Hinduism - Sex and Gurus

 Sex in the Upanishads

 There are few verses in the Chandogya and Brihadaranyaka Upanishads which are explicitly sexual in nature.
-They suggest how a man can make a woman agreeable for sexual intercourse for procreation, by performing certain rituals and how force can be used if necessary to make the woman agree for the intercourse.
-They also suggest how a husband can harm the secret lover of his wife with the help of some sacrificial rituals and by invoking destructive powers.
+They suggest how a man can make a woman agreeable for sexual intercourse for procreation, by performing certain rituals, and how force can be used if necessary to make the woman agree for the intercourse.
+They also suggest how a husband can harm the secret lover of his wife with the help of sacrificial rituals, invoking destructive powers.
 These Upanishads compare sexual intercourse to a sacrifice and the various organs used in the intercourse to the tools and materials used in the sacrifice.